SDCG69/SDCG-V10/content/handbook/or-cun.md

 2. The Build Up – 7 Steps to teasing her to please her aka pussy eating foreplay
 3. Pancake & Vortex – The only 2 techniques you need to make her shake & scream with pleasure when you eat her pussy.
 4. 14 More Powerful Pussy Eating Techniques – These will make sure she is eternally grateful for the ecstasy you give her and that you’ll never run out of ideas.
-5. 11 Dangerous Mistakes Most Men Make – **You must avoid these horrendous mistakes** that most men make when licking her pussy if you want her to stay obsessed with you.

 You don’t want to start using the Pancake and the Vortex to eat her pussy immediately.
 Taking your time to build up her anticipation and make her want it more is going to make her orgasms more powerful and intense.